-Locally known as the Switzerland of the Caribbean, Constanza feels more like the alps than a Caribbean island.
-At 4,000 feet above sea level, it is the city with the highest elevation in the country, and it uses this temperate climate to cultivate 80% of the the agriculture (mainly strawberries, potatoes, apples, lettuce and garlic) and 75% of the flowers produced in the Dominican Republic.
+Locally known as the Switzerland of the Caribbean, Constanza feels more like the Alps than a Caribbean island.
+At 4,000 feet above sea level, it is the city with the highest elevation in the country, and it uses this temperate climate to cultivate 80% of the agriculture (mainly strawberries, potatoes, apples, lettuce, and garlic) and 75% of the flowers produced in the Dominican Republic.
 The small town is also famous for organizing a rebel attack against the dictator Rafael Trujillo in 1959 along one of its winding mountain roads.
-Constanza’s remote location has deterred most tourism, although the locals believe that the breathtaking views, impressive waterfalls and ecological reserves will soon turn Constanza into the next hub for national and international ecotourism.
+Constanza’s remote location has deterred most tourism, although the locals believe that the breathtaking views, impressive waterfalls, and ecological reserves will soon turn Constanza into the next hub for national and international ecotourism.
 Students will enjoy exclusive use of a small family-run hotel at the entrance to town with an on-site restaurant serving some of the best food in Constanza.

 Constanza is a cozy, intimate mountain community where everybody knows and interacts with everyone.
 Local softball games are the daily social activity, along with playing dominoes at the local colmado.
 Be prepared to adjust to the slower pace of life and revel in the beauty, charm but also the gritty realities of living and working in the capital of industrialized agriculture.

 Sitting on the equator between Colombia and Peru, Ecuador boasts startling contrasts of scenery, astounding biodiversity, an impressive historical legacy, stunning colonial architectural and bustling highland markets with fresh-from-the-ground organic fruits (great for juices) like papayas, oranges, blueberries, mangoes, watermelons and pineapples (to mention a few!).
 What makes Ecuador unique is the interaction of 3 main regions: the Coastal beach life with Afro-Ecuadorians and mestizos (Spanish-indigenous), the Andes – South America’s version of the Swiss Alps – with stunning peaks reaching as high as 20,564 feet (higher than Mt.
 Kilimanjaro and not shy from Mt.
 Everest!), the dynamic volcanic islands of the Galapagos brimming with untouched wildlife, and the Amazon rainforest – the thickest most conserved jungle in the world; all housing over 10 ancestral Indigenous nations!